Fake BIOS Setup

 🕵️ Roleplay Missions

 Hand everyone mission cards—“Recover overclock logs,” “Spoof asset tags,” “Lock USB ports before auditors arrive.”
-The operator must navigate menus and narrate decisions while the rest of the room plays security, legal, or panicked management.
+The operator must navigate menus and narrate decisions while the rest of the room plays security, legal, or management roles.
 It becomes half improv show, half tech tutorial.

 • The Rogue Intern: Someone pretends to have changed unknown settings; the group races to restore defaults.